Earth Notes: On an Energy-Saving Replacement TV, LG 26LS3500 26" Review (2012)Updated 2019-09-24 09:15 GMT.

 ~40W for the TV would save us ~0.1kWh/d or about the energy used by our ADSL modem.
 We might be able to get to under 30W for an A-rated device.

 The chap in the Sony shop says that Sony has stopped doing integrated DVDs because they break before the rest of the TV.
 So possibly wise words there suggesting to keep them separate.

 Our old TV is failing today (contrast is going).
 So we are ordering from Amazon a LG 26LS3500 26"/66cm LED-backlit 1280x720 LCD TV for £214.49 plus a modest delivery charge.
 It has a claimed 29W in-use consumption (about half that of the old CRT) which may save ~0.25kWh/day.
 The 15W taken by the PACE cable box is even more glaring.
 Especially given that the standby on the TV is ~0.3W whereas the cable box only reduces by about 1W!

 Note that the size (26") is more than I had thought useful.
 But Jean had seen a couple this size in other houses, and bigger ones had seemed just too much.
 This one is as good as I could hope for on the power front.
 (And I suspect that controls can be tweaked to do better than default.)

 I remain slightly wary given LG past form on energy ratings.
 I shall measure rather than just take on trust.

-2012/11/13: the TV arrived and after an abortive attempt to set up was fine.
+The TV arrived today and after an abortive attempt to set up was fine.
 Comes with an Eco 'Auto' mode by default.
 In 'Auto' mode I took the following approximate energy consumption values for our new combination of Lime plug to power everything off, TV, PACE cable TV box, and DVD player: